-EyeThe mixture is considered to be an eye irritant.
-SkinThe mixture is not considered to be a skin irritant.
+Skin The mixture is not considered to be a skin irritant.

+Skin The mixture is not considered to be a skin irritant.

-Chronic
+Chronic Sensitisation No ingredient present at concentrations > 0.1% is considered a sensitizer.

-Sensitisation Mutagenicity Carcinogenicity Reproductive / No ingredient present at concentrations > 0.1% is considered a sensitizer.
-No ingredient present at concentrations > 0.1% is considered a mutagen.
+Mutagenicity No ingredient present at concentrations > 0.1% is considered a sensitizer.

+Mutagenicity No ingredient present at concentrations > 0.1% is considered a mutagen.
 No ingredient present at concentrations > 0.1% is considered a carcinogen.
-No ingredient present at concentrations > 0.1% is considered a reproductive or prolonged exposure to manganese sulphate could result in effects to the lungs and central nervous system.